section-engineering-education/engineering-education/content/articles/android-security-rules/index.md

 The various ways of ensuring security include:

 #### 1. Asking for Users credentials
 This is the most basic method for ensuring that your application is secured.
-User's credentials include passwords, PINs, patterns, and biometrics such as fingerprint and face recognition.
+Passwords, PINs, patterns, and biometrics such as fingerprint and face recognition are all examples of user credentials.
 As a developer, you can implement these constraints in the program to help the user secure the data in the application.

-#### 2. Enforcing Secure Communication Between Your App and Other Apps
+#### 2. Ensuring That Your App and Other Apps Communicate in a Secure Manner

-This involves safeguarding the data you are sharing with other applications.
+This entails protecting the information you share with other apps.
 While sharing your app's data with another application, you should ensure that your data is secured.
 There are also instances that your app can share data with a website.
 This should be done in a secured manner to prevent security breaches.

 In enforcing secure communication we imply the concept of implicit intents that involves the communication of your app with other applications.
 In this scenario, we are going to see how to use implicit intents and non-exported content providers to enforce security while sharing app data with other apps or websites.